Feasibility Study

 The 5 issues that usually decide the deal

-- Entitlement timeline risk (what approvals are likely, and what slows them down)
+- Entitlement timeline risk: what approvals are likely, and what slows them down

-It tells you what’s worth confirming next—and what’s not worth spending money on yet.
+Feasibility does not replace survey, geotech, wetlands, or engineering.
+It tells you what is worth confirming next and what is not worth spending money on yet.